-Ocularis CS Video Management Software Overview
+Ocularis CS Video Management Software Has Been Replaced

 The recording and management software includes the ability to view cameras on multiple workstations on the network or over the Internet using Ocularis client software or using a web browser (with optional Ocularis X).
 The servers all run as an application or a service, and support computers with multiprocessors.

 For more about Ocularis, look at the Ocularis Overview.

 Ocularis CS replaced the old NetDVMs software.
 The software has some unique features when compared to PS and IS versions of Ocularis.

 Virtually unlimited number of cameras per server: There is no software limit to the number of IP cameras that can be supported by one recording server.
 It depends on the performance of the computer used rather than software limitations.